DENIOS INC

 Outdoor storage

-Generally, storage outdoors is the best alternative, as sufficient ventilation can then be ensured naturally.
+Generally, storage outdoors is the best alternative, as sufficient ventilation can be ensured naturally.
 Open storage is a store that is open on at least two sides or opens on one side if the depth - measured from the open side - is not greater than the height of the open side.
-A side is considered to be open if it consists of a wire mesh or similar.
+A side is considered open if it consists of a wire mesh or similar.

 Indoor storage

-An outdoor gas cylinder store is ideal from many points of view, however, it’s not always practical.
+An outdoor gas cylinder store is ideal from many points of view.
+However, it’s not always practical.
 If additional protective measures are taken, it is also possible to store gas cylinders indoors.
 In addition to adequate ventilation, the following requirements, among others, must also be met:

-• Ceilings, partitions, and external walls of storage rooms must be at least fire-retardant
+• Ceilings, partitions, and external walls of storage rooms must be at least fire-retardant.

-• Only electrical systems and equipment in explosion-proof design may be used in storage rooms for combustible gases
+• Only electrical systems and equipment in explosion-proof design may be used in storage rooms for combustible gases.

-• The floor covering must be made of flame-retardant material
+• The floor covering must be made of flame-retardant material.

 • In storage rooms, a minimum distance of 2 m shall be maintained between gas cylinders containing combustible gases and those containing oxidizing gases.

-• The distance between compressed gas cylinders and radiators etc. must be at least 0.50 m
+• The distance between compressed gas cylinders and radiators, etc., must be at least 0.50 m

 Related Articles